2006–07 NFL playoffs: AFC: Indianapolis Colts 38, New England Patriots 34

 Hobbs set a Patriots franchise record with 220 kickoff return yards, the second highest total in NFL postseason history.

 The game was featured as one of the NFL's Greatest Games as Peyton's Revenge.
-For the Patriots, it was their last road playoff loss until the 2013 AFC Championship Game at Denver.
+For the Patriots, it was their last road playoff loss until the 2013 AFC Championship Game at Denver (whom Manning had joined after leaving Indianapolis).

 This was the third postseason meeting between the Patriots and Colts.
 New England won the previous two meetings in consecutive years, with New England's most recent victory by a score of 20–3 in the 2004 AFC Divisional playoffs.

 Super Bowl XLI: Indianapolis Colts 29, Chicago Bears 17

 This was the first Super Bowl meeting between the Colts and Bears.